-A complete guide to calculating your rates, understanding your expenses, and confidently charging what your work is worth.
+A complete guide to calculating your rates, figuring out your costs, and confidently charging what your work is actually worth.

-Introduction: Why Pricing Your Design Work Feels So Hard
+Introduction: Why Pricing Your Design Work is So Hard

-If you’ve ever felt unsure about what your time is actually worth…
+Unsure of what your time is actually worth?

-In this article, I’ll walk you through a simple, step-by-step method to calculate:
+I\\'m going to help you using a simple, step-by-step method to help you calculate:

 Your minimum hourly rate